edzuf/CrisprOpenDB/README.md

 ```
 ### Options

 Alignment can be done using `blastn` or `fasta36`.
-If using Blast, please use `makeblastdb` before running.
+If using BLAST, please use `makeblastdb` before running.
 Here is the command line you should use when running `makeblastdb` from the `SpacersDB/` directory:
 ```python
 makeblastdb -in SpacersDB.fasta -dbtype nucl -out SpacersDB
 ```
-It is possible to provide your own blast or fasta database to perform the alignment.
+If you wish, you can also provide your own BLAST or FASTA database to perform the alignment.